LIFE STORY

 1. Country weekends

-Gradually I began to get my private life into some sort of shape.
+With China-Japan and other distractions out of the way, I gradually began to get my life into some sort of shape.

 I began to see a lot of Yasuko.
 She still had her job with the Ajiken.